 Product knowledge is a vital skill each customer support agent and sales manager should have.
-It means that an employee is highly knowledgeable about the product features and can clearly explain its benefits to a customer.
+It means that an employee is highly knowledgeable about a product’s features and can clearly explain its benefits to a customer.

-In this article, we'll consider the importance of this skill, review its benefits and types, and provide some tips to increase the product knowledge of your staff.
+In this article, we’ll consider the importance of this skill, review its benefits and types, and provide some tips to increase your team’s product knowledge.

 Why is it important to have product knowledge?

-To answer this question, recall any situation when you contacted a company's sales department or customer support team.
-You've definitely wanted these people to help you with a problem or buy something.
+Try to recall any situation when you contacted a company’s sales department or customer support team.
+You’ve definitely wanted these people to help you with a problem or buy something.
 Would you buy their product if they failed to present its benefits to you?
-Most probably no.
+Most probably not.

-If an employee doesn't understand how the product of their company helps solve this or that problem, they won't be able to consult clients appropriately.
-Hence, they'll fail to persuade them to buy.
+If an employee doesn’t understand how their company’s product helps solve this or that problem, they won’t be able to consult clients appropriately.
+Hence, they’ll fail to persuade them to buy.
 Product knowledge helps turn your staff into enthusiastic experts who know how and whom to sell your product.

 Product Knowledge Benefits

-Despite the fact that some benefits are intangible, in the long run, they have a huge impact on your brand reputation.
-So, look below.
+Despite the fact that some benefits are intangible, they have a massive impact on your brand reputation in the long run.

-- Gives your employees confidence.
-Each customer care agent and the sales rep is afraid of not finding an answer to a customer's question.
-So, learning your product from A to Z makes them experts which provides them with super enthusiasm and confidence when dealing with clients.
+- Provides your employees with confidence.
+Each customer care agent or sales rep is afraid of not finding an answer to a customer’s question.
+Therefore, learning your product from A to Z makes them excellent experts, which provides them with enough enthusiasm and confidence to successfully deal with clients.

-- Helps employees better handle objections.
-It doesn't matter what is the subject of customers' objections — price or product quality.
-If they are aware of the situation on the market and competitor's products, they will manage to explain why your product is the best choice.
+- Helps your employees handle objections better.
+It doesn’t matter what is the subject of your customers’ complaints — whether it’s your price or product quality.
+If your team is aware of the situation on the market and your competitor’s products, they will manage to explain why your product is the best choice.

-- Allows employees to analyze the competition.
-As it follows from the previous paragraph, understanding your competitors is very important since it allows you to realize how your product outperforms your competitor's one — whether in terms of pricing, quality, its target audience, or the core value.
-As a result, your staff will be competent enough to explain these issues to clients.
+- Allows your employees to analyze the competition.
+As it follows from the previous paragraph, understanding your competitors is very important since it enables you to realize how your product outperforms your opponents’ alternatives— whether in terms of pricing, quality, target audience, or core value.
+As a result, your staff will be competent enough to explain these issues to your clients.

-- Provides your employees with excellent communication skills.
-Knowing all the peculiarities of your product, your staff can adapt to every situation without following the sales script since this knowledge allows them to combine several techniques and choose the best one for this or that client.
+- Enhances your employees’ communication skills.
+Knowing all the peculiarities of your product, your staff can adapt to every situation without following your sales script since this knowledge allows them to combine several techniques and choose the best one for this or that client.

 - Boosts sales.
-Having a full understanding of your product lets your staff effectively communicate with customers, present the benefits of your products the way your clients need them.
-Hence, this approach turns into a customer-oriented one which helps increase sales.
+Having a complete understanding of your product lets your staff effectively communicate with customers and present the benefits of your products the way your clients need them.
+Hence, this approach turns into a customer-oriented one and helps increase sales.

 - Improves customer retention.
 If your clients get the necessary help and receive the answers once they need them, they won’t change the provider since it’s a stressful task.
 Furthermore, each business knows that it is simpler to retain clients than to acquire new ones.

-Now that you know the benefits of having product knowledge, it’s time to consider its types.
+Now that you know the benefits of having high product knowledge, it’s time to consider its types.

 Product Knowledge Types